JLInF97/PSWebGUI/docs/Show-PSWebGUIExample.md

 ```

 ## DESCRIPTION
-Displays a basic example GUI to show how this module runs.
+Displays a basic GUI example to show how this module runs.
+This funtion returns the object with the structure and content used to display the graphical interface.

 ## EXAMPLES